Liesando/CoEditor/README.md

 In order to be allowed to work with documents client have to be logged in.

-After successful authentication client can create a new document or open an existing one.
+After successful authentication client is able to:
+* create a new document or open existing one;

-When document is loaded into the text area client is able to edit it as he wants.
+* edit loaded document;

+* save current version of document with specified version label;

+* load version of document specified by version label.

+---

 The lifecycle of client-side code is quite straight-forward:
-* on initialization ask the server for push and fetch intervals
+* on initialization ask the server for push and fetch intervals;

-* periodically check if there are any modifications to the document
+* periodically check if there are any modifications to the document;

-  if they are then push the changes to the server
+  if they are then push the changes to the server;
-* periodically check if there is a newer version of document
+* periodically check if there is a newer version of document;

-  if it is then fetch it from the server and load into the text area
+  if it is then fetch it from the server and load into the text area;

-* periodically load lists of available documents and active users
+* periodically load:
+  - list of available documents;
+  - list of active users;
+  - list of current document versions.

 ### Server

 On the server side there are following mappings for handling operations on documents:
 * `GET  /rest/docs`
-get _all documents_ without contents
+get _all documents_ without contents;

-* `POST /rest/docs/new`
+* `POST /rest/docs`
+_create new_ document;

+* `PUT /rest/docs`
+_register new_ document version with current text area's contents;

+* `PATCH /rest/docs`
-_create a new_ document that is passed inside of request body
+_label_ current document version with _version name_ (the whole document is passed inside request body);

 * `GET  /rest/docs/1`
 get _contents_ of specified document

+* `GET /rest/docs/1/version/version name`
+get version of document with id `1` and labelled as `version name`;

-* `POST /rest/docs/update`
+* `GET /rest/docs/1/version/all`
-register _new version_ of document (passed inside of request body)
+get list of all versions of document;

 * `GET  /rest/docs/1/lastupdate`
-get _date of the last version_ of the document specified with id
+get _the date of the last version_ of the document specified with id;

+* `GET /rest/docs/1/activeusers`
+get a string that contains current active users' nicknames.

 Also there are two mappings that tune client-side periods of pushing and fetching:
 * `GET  /rest/push_interval`
-get push interval
+get push interval;

 * `GET  /rest/fetch_interval`
-get fetch interval
+get fetch interval.

-And the last one mapping provides the list (actually, simple string) of users that are currently working with the same document:
-* `GET  /rest/docs/1/activeusers`
-get users that are currently working with the document specified with id
+> Notice: that's prohibited for document version label to be `all` or to contain question marks `?`.
+Reasons for that are the following: the `/rest/docs/1/versions/all` mapping is already registered for controller's needs and `?` symbol is treated in some special way by Spring.

 #### Handling active users